aarontrefler/kaggle-ncaa-men-19/README.md

 ------------
 Data files used in this project were provided by Kaggle.
 Specifically the following raw files are used:
 - `Teams.csv`: team names matched to team IDs
-- `NCAAtourneySeeds.csv`: tournament seedings
+- `NCAATourneySeeds.csv`: tournament seedings
 - `RegularSeasonDetailedResults.csv`: regular season results from 2003-2019
 - `NCAATourneyCompactResults`: tournament results from 1985-2019
-- `SuampleSubmissionStage2.csv`: formatted Kaggle submission file for 2019 tournament
+- `SampleSubmissionStage2.csv`: formatted Kaggle submission file for 2019 tournament

 Features Used
 ------------